 Step 2: Celebrate wins.

 When you achieve a smaller goal that is part of a larger goal, take time to congratulate yourself and recognize your progress.
 Celebrating small wins helps you to propel yourself toward the next sub-goal.
-You don’t have to throw a party every time you achieve a goal.
+You don’t have to throw a party every time you achieve your goals.
 But, just taking a few minutes to focus on your success so far can be enough.
 If you take the time to mentally reward yourself when you make progress, you will be more motivated to continue on the path.

 Step 3: Monitor your progress and address skill deficits.

 Don’t let a lack of current skills keep you from setting high goals.
 Instead, anticipate possible gaps in your skills and try to get yourself ready to face challenges as they arise.
-If you feel you are ready to tackle your goals, you’re less likely to hesitate to get started.
+If you feel you are ready to achieve your goals, you’re less likely to hesitate to get started.
 So, making sure that you are looking into the future to determine the skills you’ll need will help you to feel ready when you get there.
 Sign up for a training or get a mentor who can help you to prepare for your next steps!

 Step 4: Grow goal-related resources.